 2014 Toyota Tundra 4x4 Double Cab

-Moto Hauler and Back Country Exploration Camp Rig
+Back Country Exploration Camp Rig

 My biggest passion is exploring the outdoors, whether on a bike, or in a truck, I just love being outside.
-I enjoy very much enjoy camping, primarily in hard to get to, less populated places.
+I very much enjoy camping, primarily in hard to get to, less populated places.

 I like to MOVE when i am traveling/exploring.
 I am not into the whole get to camp, setup awnings, RTTs, annexes, and ridiculously elaborate kitchen setups, and similar and stay put all weekend.
 I want to be able to pack up and move in minutes, not hours.
 The goal is to explore.
 If i wanted to sit around, i would stay at home and invite my buddies over.

 I decided to build up my Tundra to get me to those hard to get places, and have a completely self contained traveling and functional home away from home.

 A lot of folks nowadays seem to be building "Everything including the kitchen sink" rigs and throwing around the "Overland" or "Expedition" buzzwoods like they are traveling the world.
 When in reality, they are just going a few hours away from home, and basically bringing their entire house with them.
 That's not for me, nor is this build! :)

 I strongly believe in almost every single word of this article and highly recommend anyone prepping for offroad adventure read this:

 Many folks go to a basecamp, setup huge elaborate kitchens, awnings with spare rooms, etc...
 This not only takes hours to setup and take down, it also makes you stuck at camp unable to go explore on a whim if you so desire.
 I do this to explore and find new things.
 Sitting around camp is cool and fun when the time is right, but generally, i like to be on the move.
 Nothing wrong with sitting around camp and relaxing all weekend, but generally, that't not for me.